crsjones/ETI-Simple/README.md

 Run the program from $2000, the program will do a CR LF and it's ready to go!

-The program is stored in memory as strings with a CR terminator and has an 'entry pointer' that allows lines to be entered and edited in 'Command Mode'.
+The user program is stored in memory as strings with a CR terminator and has an 'entry pointer' that allows lines to be entered and edited in 'Command Mode'.

 There are five commands;